 What Kind of food is served?
 How are allergies/preferences handled?

 We serve up lots of healthy food at each meal and happily cook for vegetarian, dairy free, and gluten free riders.
 You will be asked prior to the trip about any special requests you have or sensitivities to food.
-Need somethings special from the store?
-Just put it on the list and we’ll pick it up on our next trip to town.

 Typical Breakfast offering: Coffee, Yogurt, fruit, cereal, eggs, cheese, bread, gluten free bread, croissants, fried potatoes.